-The women who struck the Oregon Packing Company fruit cannery in July 1913 were primarily immigrants, the kind of people for whom Equi was both physician and advocate; it was one of Equi's patients who involved Equi in the strike.19 The main strike issue was low wages.
-The women received \$2.50 to \$4.50 a week, far below the minimum of \$10 per week that the Consumers League of Oregon had found to be the pay Portland working women needed simply to survive.20 The strikers' lot was fairly typical: the Consumers League had also discovered that virtually two-thirds of Portland's working women received less than this subsistence wage.
-Besides wages, other strike issues included long hours (which sometimes could span from 6:30 a.m. to 10:00 p.m., with the doors to the building locked Banner,^{"63} making crystal clear that the political purpose of the trial was to build consensus for the US's war and foreign policy, as well as to silence critics such as Equi.
-Within three hours, the jury concluded Equi was guilty.64 Equi insisted the trial was a frame-up, and the long process of appeals began.
+The women who struck the Oregon Packing Company fruit cannery in July 1913 were primarily immigrants, the kind of people for whom Equi was both physician and advocate; it was one of Equi's patients who involved Equi in the strike.
+The main strike issue was low wages.
+The women received \$2.50 to \$4.50 a week, far below the minimum of \$10 per week that the Consumers League of Oregon had found to be the pay Portland working women needed simply to survive.
+The strikers' lot was fairly typical: the Consumers League had also discovered that virtually two-thirds of Portland's working women received less than this subsistence wage.
+Besides wages, other strike issues included long hours (which sometimes could span from 6:30 a.m. to 10:00 p.m., with the doors to the building locked so as to ensure the women remained the full shift) and unsanitary conditions.